-Recognizing that healthy environments, financial stability, and safe homes are essential for thriving children, families, and communities, NLC’s Early Childhood Success team is excited to launch the Prenatal-to-Three Impact Lab, a unique nine-month initiative to drive local action for the prenatal-to-three population.
-The Prenatal-to-Three Impact Lab will focus on strategies to address key contributors to poor maternal and infant outcomes, including climate & environmental factors, family economic insecurity, and housing instability.
+Recognizing that healthy environments, financial stability, and safe homes are essential for thriving children, families, and communities, NLC created the Prenatal-to-Three Impact Lab, a unique nine-month initiative to drive local action for the prenatal-to-three population.
+The Prenatal-to-Three Impact Lab focuses on strategies to address key contributors to poor maternal and infant outcomes, including climate & environmental factors, family economic insecurity, and housing instability.

-The Prenatal-to-Three Impact Lab offers a blend of in-person and virtual sessions that connect participants with early childhood experts, peer networks, tailored resources, and real-world city examples.
-Throughout the series, leaders will refine their strategic vision and develop actionable commitments on behalf of the prenatal-to-three population in their cities through collaborative cohort discussions, as well as guidance from national partners and NLC staff.
-Participating cities will select one focus area to drive targeted impact.
+The Prenatal-to-Three Impact Lab offers participating cities a blend of in-person and virtual sessions that connect them with early childhood experts, peer networks, tailored resources, and real-world city examples.
+Throughout the series, leaders are able to refine their strategic vision and develop actionable commitments on behalf of the prenatal-to-three population in their cities through collaborative cohort discussions, as well as guidance from national partners and NLC staff.

 - Integrate early childhood frameworks with climate and environmental initiatives that promote healthy air, green space, and sustainable neighborhoods.